China - About the Country

 Travel Restrictions

-Unfortunately, the land is not easy to visit, because of the well known political situation.
+Unfortunately, the land is not easy to visit, because of the well-known political situation.
 Additionally, there is a massive language problem, as Chinese is not a single language, but many languages.
 Written Chinese contributes another problem: several thousand different characters make the language hard to learn, and so it is rather hard for foreigners to get information about the country.
 And Chinese people generally do not learn English as second language.
-Individual tourism is almost impossible for foreign tourists, It's impossible to talk to people or read signs.
+Individual tourism is almost impossible for foreign tourists, It’s impossible to talk to people or read signs.
+Travel is generally done in groups with a guide and a driver.

 Cultural Differences